-The psychological impact of online abuse includes stress, anxiety or panic attacks, loss of self-esteem and feelings of powerlessness.
+The psychological impact of online abuse is widespread and includes stress, anxiety or panic attacks, loss of self-esteem and feelings of powerlessness.

 Alarmingly, governments, social media companies and the police have failed to take adequate action to deal with this emerging violation of women's human rights.
 It is time for action and time for change.